jdeath/CheckRoyalCaribbeanPrice/README.md

 3. Create your `config.yaml` file (see "Edit Config File" section below)
 4. Run: `docker compose up -d`

-The Docker container runs the price checker on a schedule (default: 7 AM and 7 PM daily).
-You can customize the schedule by changing the `CRON_SCHEDULE` environment variable using standard cron format.
+The Docker container will run the price checker on the schedule you have defined.
 ## Edit Config File
 Create your `config.yaml` file with the below information.
 Feel free to copy the file `SAMPLE-config.yaml` to `config.yaml`.
 Edit `config.yaml` and place it in same directory as `CheckRoyalCaribbeanPrice.py` or `CheckRoyalCaribbeanPrice.exe` or when running `CheckRoyalCaribbeanPrice.py` provide the optional argument `-c path/to/config.yaml`.
 ```